ros/console_bridge/QUALITY_DECLARATION.md

 All pull requests must resolve related documentation changes before merging.

-###  Documentation Policy [2.v]

-All pull requests must resolve related documentation changes before merging.

 ## Documentation [3]

 ### Feature Documentation [3.i]

-`libconsole-bridge-dev` does not have a per feature documentation.
-Provides partial documentation on this [wiki](http://wiki.ros.org/console_bridge).
+`libconsole-bridge-dev` does not have per-feature documentation.
+There is partial documentation on the ROS 1 [wiki](http://wiki.ros.org/console_bridge).

 ### Public API Documentation [3.ii]